BonnieSibisi08/CMPG-323-Overview---42563690/README.md

 The diagram below shows how all repositories will be linked to the Kanban Guide project.
 This is how I will my work will be structrured through out the semester.
 ![projStruct drawio](https://github.com/user-attachments/assets/a360aba5-27bd-4c83-916c-d8f22320e70f)

+### Documentation
+The link to the documentation I have created:

 ### Branching Strategy
 As these are individual projects, the branching strategy I have decided to use is the Github Flow.
 Although it does have its disadvantages but there are reasons for choosing this strategy.
 - This strategy allows quick recovery of issues, if there is an error with a release you can quickly rollback to the previous one.